-A dog bite can cause permanent scarring and damage to the underlying tissues such as nerves, muscle and bone.
+Dogs are some of the most beloved family pets, but any breed of dog can be unpredictable and can cause serious injuries if they attack.
+A dog bite can cause permanent scarring and damage to the skin, nerves, muscle and bone.
 In the most extreme cases, a serious dog bite can cause an infection which, if left untreated, may even lead to amputation.

-We can help you to make a compensation claim for a dog bite even if:
+A solicitor can help you to make a compensation claim for a dog bite even if:

 You might also be feeling unsure whether you can claim because the dog doesn’t have an owner.
 Even if the owner of the dog can’t be found, you may be able to make a claim through the Criminal Injuries Compensation Authority (CICA).

 You may also be able to claim against anyone who is responsible for the area where you were bitten, such as a business park or a local housing estate.
 Quite simply, this means a dog attack may be classed as a criminal injury, whether or not the owner can be identified.

 All dog owners are expected to keep their dogs under control at all times.
 Under the Dangerous Dogs Act, dog owners have a legal responsibility to keep their dogs under control both in public and in private.
 This means dog owners must take appropriate precautions, such as:

 If you have been bitten by a dog caused by the owner’s negligence, you may be able to claim for compensation.
 You will need to prove that the dog owner was negligent and that you were injured as a direct result.